OU Daily

-OU Daily, formally known as The Oklahoma Daily, is the independent, student-produced newspaper at the University of Oklahoma, with a circulation of 6,000.
-Though it maintains a connection with OU's Gaylord College of Journalism and Mass Communication, the newspaper is not a part of required learning for journalism students at OU.
+OU Daily, formally known as The Oklahoma Daily, is the independent, student-produced news organization at the University of Oklahoma, which reaches millions of readers annually online along with a print circulation of 2,500.
+Though it maintains a connection with OU's Gaylord College of Journalism and Mass Communication, the news organization is not a part of the required learning for journalism students at OU.
 Some classes, however, are offered at The Daily for academic credit.

-The Daily is operated by OU Student Media, a division of Student Affairs, which also houses the Sooner yearbook, Sower magazine, the OU Visitor Guide and an advertising office.
-At the paper, students are hired year round on both a paid and volunteer basis.
+The Daily is operated by OU Student Media, a division of Student Affairs, which also previously housed Sooner yearbook, Sower magazine and the OU Visitor Guide.
+Students are hired year round on both a paid and volunteer basis.
 The editor-in-chief is the only person to serve an entire school year in the same position, and the editorial board changes every semester.
-The newspaper runs an average of 8 to 12 pages per edition depending on the amount of advertisements sold.

 Because The Daily no longer owns an on-campus printer, editions are printed at The Norman Transcript.